 If you're not sure which candidates you're looking for, simply start typing keywords into our search bar and hit enter to be taken to our search results page, which surfaces valuable information at-a-glance:

 Lever will search through resumes, notes, even submitted feedback forms!
 You can use the filters on the left hand side to narrow down the results further.

 Every candidate has their own candidate profile, which is your single source of truth: all relevant information will be found here!
 The candidate's contact information will be found on the right side.
 The candidate's opportunities (job postings) will be listed in the top right corner, and details about whichever opportunity is selected in the corner will be displayed in the center of the screen: how far has this contact made it through your recruiting pipeline for this particular opportunity? how did you recruit them for this opportunity?

 Scroll down to see a candidate's activity log:

-Any notes, email conversations, resume information and interview history will be recorded on the candidate profile - no more clicking around to get the full picture!
+Any notes, email conversations, resume information and interview history will be recorded on the candidate profile, organized by the relevant opportunity.
 We've even added a few shortcut buttons at the top so you can jump straight to the information you need.

 How to add candidates

 Lever's Chrome extension imports candidates into your account seamlessly.

 It's easy to add candidates to your account!
 Here are the most common ways to do so: